 Southwest Airlines Rapid Rewards Premier Card.
 This card is offered through Chase and I got it just for the sign-up bonus.
 What I love about Southwest Airlines is the number of airline miles needed for a flight are based on the price of the ticket; instead of a set number of miles like most other airlines.
 For example, after receiving my card in the mail, I immediately started using it for all of my daily purchases so I could meet the spending limit threshold and be awarded the bonus miles.
 Once I met the spending threshold my 40,000 bonus miles were promptly credited to my Rapid Rewards account.
 Once the miles were in my account, I got on the phone with Southwest and booked three roundtrip tickets from Dallas to New York City.
 All I had to pay out of pocket were the taxes associated with each ticket.
 The best part?
 I still had miles left over.

 Capital One Venture Card.
-If you don’t like to put all your eggs in a particular airline or hotel basket, then the Venture card is probably for you.
-You can use your miles with any airline, any hotel, or any car rental agency and the best thing about this card is you earn two miles for every dollar spent.
+If you don’t like to put all of your eggs in a particular airline or hotel basket, then the Venture card is probably for you.
+Your miles can be used with any airline, hotel, or car rental agency.
+You’ll also earn two miles for every dollar you spend.
 You’ll earn 50,000 bonus miles when you spend $3,000 on purchases in the first three months.
 As a cardmember, you’ll also receive up to a $100.00 credit for Global Entry or TSA PreCheck when you use your Venture card.
-There are no foreign transaction fees when making purchases outside the United States and the annual fee is waived the first year – after that, it’s $95.00 per year.
+There are no foreign transaction fees when you make purchases outside the United States and the annual fee is waived the first year.
+After that, it’s $95.00 per year.

 Which credit cards with the best travel rewards do you like?
 Do you have any tips or tricks for maximizing your card benefits?
 Leave me a comment below with any of your suggestions.

 **Reward information updated October 2018